nwpu-v5-team/ICRA-RoboMaster-2020-Perception/README.md

 *  (optional) specify the output path

-  your can view the loss using tensorboard if you like , the loss will be store in output directory
+  your can view the loss using tensorboard if you like , the loss will be stored in output directory

   ```bash
   python3 train.py  --out_dir {YOUR_PATH}